All Episodes

 It was on the monitors in here, and I saw it, and I said, should I turn on the sound or just should I ignore this?

-It was what it's overwhelmingly obvious was that Folkahans is much more popular than Hillary is.
+It was Overwhelmingly obvious was that Focahatis is much more popular than Hillary is.

 Oh, it's not even close.

-At least in the limited portions I got to see, she just had them revved up and and Hillary came out there, and basically, and as Elizabeth said, isn't Elizabeth great?
+At least in the limited portions I got to see, she just had them revved up and Hillary came out there and basically, and as Elizabeth said, isn't Elizabeth great?

-Wouldn't anyone want to have Elizabeth on their idea?
+Wouldn't anyone want to have Elizabeth on their side?

 Oh, ready for this?

-David Brooks, our old buddy, a conservative columnist, New York Times.
+David Brooks, our old buddy, a conservative columnist, New York Times, he's had a realization.

-He maybe thinks that the elites may have overstepped on immigration.
+He maybe thinks that the elites may have overstepped on immigration just a little bit.

 Maybe have brought in too many.

-Maybe have brought in more people and should be here at the moment.
+Maybe have brought in more people than should be here at the moment.

-Now, David Brooks by himself, no big deal, don't misunderstand, but in the sense that he is a mirror for what uh the elites and the establishment think at any given moment.
+Now, David Brooks, by himself, no big deal, don't misunderstand, but in the sense that he is a mirror for what the elites and the establishment think at any given moment.

 This was back on Friday night on the news hour at PBS.

-I'm as pro immigration as the day is long, but we've asked a lot of people who are suffering in this economy to accept extremely radically high immigration levels.
+But we've asked a lot of people who are suffering in this economy to accept extremely, radically high immigration levels.

 And we've probably overflooded the system.

-And so while it's easy, and I do condemn the vote to leak it out, a little humility is in order on the part of the establishment, frankly, that we've flooded the system with more than it can handle.
+And so while it's easy, and I do condemn the vote to leak get out, a little humility is on the part of the establishment, frankly, that we've flooded the system with more than it can handle.

 You don't hear this.